ethercrab-rs/ethercrab/SPECNOTES.md

 # Magic register values

 ETG 1000.4 has tables holding a bunch of magic addresses that do certain things (SII, DC, etc)

+# MAC addressing

+- EtherCAT doesn't really care about MAC address.
+- Master MAC can be anything as long as we use broadcast everywhere
+- The first slave connected seems to increment the first MAC octet by 2.
+Observed both from SOEM and TwinCAT.
+I can't find anything in the spec about this behaviour, but we can use it to filter out self-received packets.